bhavya6701/resq/readme.md

 - **RESTful API Endpoints:** Provides endpoints for creating, reading, updating, and deleting responses.
 - **CORS Enabled:** Configured to support cross-origin requests, facilitating integration with front-end applications.

-## Architecture

-The project is organized into several key modules:

-- **`main.py`:**
-  Initializes the Flask app, loads configuration, enables CORS, and registers API routes.

-- **`routes.py`:**
-  Contains API endpoints for:
-  - Testing the API.
-  - Fetching all responses.
-  - Adding a new response.
-  - Updating an existing response.
-  - Deleting a response.

-- **`helper_functions.py`:**
-  Provides functions to:
-  - Transcribe audio files using OpenAI's Whisper.
-  - Process transcriptions with a Gemini prompt to generate structured JSON data.

-- **`firebase_helper.py`:**
-  Handles all interactions with the Firebase Realtime Database, including:
-  - Retrieving the database reference.
-  - Inserting new records.
-  - Updating existing records.

-- **`Config.py`:**
-  Manages application configuration, including:
-  - Secret keys.
-  - Firebase credentials and database URL.
-  - Other environment-specific settings.

-- **`requirements.txt`:**
-  Lists all Python dependencies for the project.

 ## Installation

 1. **Clone the repository:**